afzal0/Salmonella-Data-Repo/README.md

 **Background**: Salmonella infections are responsible for a substantial number of hospitalisations due to bacterial gastrointestinal infections in Australia and contribute significantly to the global burden of infectious diseases.
 Evidence suggests a seasonal variation of salmonella worldwide, but there is limited literature on these relationships involving rainfall and temperature, particularly in Australia.

-**Objective**: This study investigated the trend of Salmonella cases and their relationship with climatic factors such as temperature, rainfall and flood events at the local health districts (LHDS) level across New South Wales (NSW), Australia.
+**Objective**: This study investigated the trend of Salmonella cases and their relationship with climatic factors such as temperature, rainfall and flood events at the local health districts (LHDs) level across New South Wales (NSW), Australia.

 **Methods**: Monthly Salmonella cases and climate data (mean temperature, mean minimum temperature, mean maximum temperature and rainfall) were matched to their corresponding LHD in NSW.

-**Results**: Higher recordings of all the climate variables were positively associated with salmonella (all with p < 0.001), and mean monthly minimum temperature was most strongly associated with salmonella (r= 0.404).
+**Results**: Higher recordings of all the climate variables were positively associated with salmonella (all with p < 0.001), and mean monthly minimum temperature was most strongly associated with salmonella (r = 0.404).
 There is a greater association of mean monthly temperature and total daily rainfall with salmonella in metropolitan LHDs than in the rural/regional LHDs of NSW.

 **Conclusion**: Rising temperatures, increased rainfall, and flood events are likely to contribute to higher rates of salmonella in NSW.
 These findings have important public health implications that extend beyond NSW, highlighting the need for broader national and global preparedness in the context of a changing climate.